mdzeig/testgen/README.md

 maketest item_bank.yaml config.yaml
 ```

 within the `examples` folder.
 This will generate two LaTeX files (one with an answer key and one without) and use `pdflatex` to create a PDF file.
 Thus, a working TeX distribution is necessary to use `maketest`.
-This distribution must include the `exam` document class (which is part of the TeXLive distribution <https://www.tug.org/texlive/>).
-Additionally, this script depends on PyYAML <http://pyyaml.org>.
+This distribution must include the `exam` document class, which is part of the TeXLive distribution (<https://www.tug.org/texlive/>).
+Additionally, this script depends on PyYAML (<http://pyyaml.org>).